CycleBar bringing new fitness options to St. Charles

 His son, Vince Jr., also works at the studio.

-It has been a busy time for Fiore, who also opened U-Le-Le Salon Suites in March right next to CycleBar.
-He also owns Fiore Salon Suites at 157 South Tyler Road in St. Charles.
+It’s been a busy time for Fiore, who also opened U-Le-Le Salon Suites in March right next to CycleBar.
+He also owns Fiore Salon Suites at 157 S. Tyler Road in St. Charles.

 “Fitness and beauty kind of go hand in hand,” Fiore said.